jbertovic/svelte-axum-project/README.md

 - (SVELTE) Finish Log in and Log out
 - (RUST) Add State to hold some arbitrary data to show how it would work

+Created from a similar idea as [svelte-tide-project](https://github.com/jbertovic/svelte-tide-project)

+Used examples from Axum project to help with setup, especially [Session](https://github.com/tokio-rs/axum/tree/main/examples/sessions).

 # Backend - Rust Axum

 - created with State with only `user_id` set